front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/multistore.md

 These URLs should be defined in the `url` key of the store object specified above.
 Since you will most likely have a local environment, a staging environment and a production environment, we encourage you to use environment variables.

+Please ensure that the store URLs you use do not end with a slash(`/`).
+For example `www.example.com/en` is correct, whereas `www.example.com/en/` is wrong and will cause issues.

 In addition, it's possible to [configure Front-Commerce to serve static assets from a different domain](/docs/advanced/performance/assets-cdn-domain.html) and to optimize caching, all stores can share the same.

 ### Why are my URLs in GraphQL not using the basePath of my store?